Timtech4u/gcp_compute_options_guide/README.md

 # Google Cloud Code Deployment Roadmap
-> This repo is based on experiences from contributors and helps Google Cloud users answer the questions.  **Where should I deploy my Code on Google Cloud Platform**
+> This repo is based on experiences from contributors and helps Google Cloud users answer the question.
+**Where should I deploy my Code on Google Cloud Platform**

 ![GCP Roadmap](gcp_roadmap_v1.jpg)